peytoncordero/DRI25/command-line.md

 $ touch foo.txt
 ```

 The `touch` command is used to create a file without any content.
-This command can be used when you don’t have any data yet to store in it. `Touch` creates a new file if it doesn’t exist, but when the file exists, it will only modify the time when it was last accessed.
+This command can be used when you don't have any data yet to store in it. `Touch` creates a new file if it doesn't exist, but when the file exists, it will only modify the time when it was last accessed.

 In this case, we are creating a .txt, which means it is a new plain text file.
 It could have been a .csv file, which is a spreadsheet in plain text.

 You won't see any output after executing this command.
-Let’s make sure the file is now part of your folder by using the command `ls`
+Let's make sure the file is now part of your folder by using the command `ls`

 ```console
 $ ls